vitaliiburlaka/gulp-starter-sandbox/README.md

 #### Development build

-Will generate processed files *(with the source maps)* to the "./dist" directory
+Will generate processed files _(with the source maps)_ to the "./dist" directory

 ```
-npm run build
+npm run build:dev
 ```

 #### Production build

-Will generate optimized files *(without the source maps)* to the `./dist` directory
+Will generate optimized files _(without the source maps)_ to the `./dist` directory

 ```
-npm run deploy
+npm run build
 ```

 ## Features